Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Results and Discussions

-Hence, the intrinsic $\gamma$-ray spectrum can be obtained by multiplying the escape fraction to Equation \ref{eq:nugamspect} and is shown by a dot-dashed line in the top panel of Figure \ref{fig:sedplots}.
-This flux generally gets exhausted due to interaction with the EBL.
-On multiplying the intrinsic flux with the photon-ALP oscillation probability, the photon flux gets lower but not exhausted.
-The $\gamma$-ray due to the ALP effect at the sub-PeV energy is shown with a dashed line (red) line.
-We show also the differential sensitivity of LHAASO for one-year exposure by dash-dot-dot line (green) for comparison \cite{vernetto2016gamma}.
+Hence, the intrinsic $\gamma$-ray spectrum can be obtained by counterpart gamma rays as in Sec. \ref{sec:resultsB} and this is shown by the grey vertical hatched and dot-dashed curves in the top panel of Fig. \ref{fig:sedplots}.
+This flux generally gets exhausted due to interaction with the EBL and CMB.
+On multiplying the intrinsic flux with the photon survival probability under photon-ALP oscillations for the corresponding phase, we can have a surviving fraction of the flux.
+The $\gamma$ rays due to the ALP effect at sub-PeV energies is shown by the red cross hatched and dashed curves.
+Interestingly, the surviving photons, considering the ALP-$\gamma$ oscillations in VHE Flare 2014, are above the differential sensitivity to a Crab-like point gamma-ray source for 1 year of exposure by LHAASO \cite{Vernetto_2016}..